dontbecypher16/algo-practice/README.md

 # Problem Solving Practice

-Just a playgorund to practice Algorithms, Data Structures, and general problem solving patterns and techniques.
+Just a playground to practice Algorithms, Data Structures, and general problem solving patterns and techniques.